ev3dev/ev3dev.github.io/docs/devtools/packaging-for-ev3dev.md

 Whether you are creating a new package or modifying an existing one, there are some tools that you are going to need.
 We currently use Ubuntu trusty as the development environment.
-(We will only support trusty, but any thing newer should work - same goes for jessie or newer on Debian).
+(We will only support trusty, but any thing newer should work - same goes for stretch or newer on Debian).
 If you are using Windows or Mac you can use [VirtualBox] or [Docker] to run trusty in a virtual machine/container.

 On your Ubuntu machine, you will need to install some packages.
 If you haven't